spences10/scottspence.com/posts/2021/10/22/use-urql-with-svelte/index.md

 there's no need to use `<script context="module">` which was what initially confused me when starting out with it!

-For the URQL client I'll need to create it in a place accessable by other pages so the most logical place (to me) is to use the client in a Svelte layout page, I'll need to create that:
+For the URQL client I'll need to create it in a place accessible by other pages so the most logical place (to me) is to use the client in a Svelte layout page, I'll need to create that: